freya022/BotCommands-Wiki/README.md

 - `[[functionRef]]` creates a link to the documentation of the referenced top-level function (extension functions are top level)
 - `[[propertyRef]]` creates a link to the documentation of the referenced top-level property (extension properties are top level)

+Class references use simple names (only the class's name, no package) Member references only use the member's name (such as `BotCommands#create`)

 ## Running the wiki bot

 ### Additional requirements